pinterest/thriftcheck/README.md

 `.thriftcheck.toml` and is loaded from the current directory by default, but you can use the `--config` command line option to use a different file.
 If you prefer, you can use a JSON- or YAML-formatted file instead by using a `.json` or `.yaml` file extension, respectively.
-The examples used below use the default [TOML](https://toml.io/) syntax.
+The examples shown below use the default [TOML](https://toml.io/) syntax.

 [`example.toml`](cmd/example.toml) is an example configuration file that you